Transverse minimal foliations on unit tangent bundles and applications: The Matsumoto-Tsuboi example revisited

-\begin{remark} Notice that one can glue more than one block $T_\ell \times [0,1]$, concatenetaning consecutive blocks.
+\begin{remark} Note that one can glue more than one block $T_\ell \times [0,1]$, concatenetaning consecutive blocks.
 It is also possible to do the cut and paste process in several disjoint simple closed geodesic to obtain variants of these examples.
-More generally, take any Anosov flow in a closed 3-manifold with an embedded Birkhoff torus.
+More generally, take any Anosov flow in a closed 3-manifold with an embedded Birkhoff torus with only two Birkhoff annuli (that is, when the intersection of the weak stable and weak unstable foliations of the Anosov flow intersect the tori exactly as in this case).
 Then, one can glue some of the foliations of $\mathbb{T}^2 \times [0,1]$ and produce similar examples.
-We leave to the reader the (similar) analysis of this case. \end{remark}
+We leave to a forthcoming work the (similar) analysis of this case.
+One can also do this with embedded Birkhoff tori with more Birkhoff annuli, but then the building blocks have to be accordingly adjusted: one needs at least the same number of Birkhoff annuli, which can be achieved by finite covers of $\mathbb{T}^2 \times [0,1]$.
+This will also be pursued in the future. \end{remark}